tripsnek/tmf/README.md

 // Storage for instances (in production, this would be a database) const storage = new Map<string, Map<string, EObject>>();

-// Get all root classes from your model const rootClasses = TUtils.getRootEClasses(pkg);
+// Get all "root" classes (those which are not contained by anything else) from your model const rootClasses = TUtils.getRootEClasses(pkg);

 // Initialize storage for each class